lgrqvst/lgrqvst.com-hugo/content/post/building-lgrqvst.com-part-4.md

 - Single 'art' thing

    When viewing a single thing I made (based on the category or post type of the content item).
 Should have the _logo_, _navigation__, _the thing_, and the _footer_.
 The presentation of the thing depends on the type of the thing.
 Again, maybe _links_ to similar content?
+This should basically be similar to the single blog post template but be customized to put the art thingy front and center.